shiyangm/shiyangm.github.io/index.md

    - developing statistical and machine learning methods for the analysis of genetic data
    - Working paper: Gene-based association analysis of biobank-scale data via knockoffs: applications to UK Biobank
 * **clinical trials**
-   - adaptive designs for clinical trials
+   - dose-response studies and adaptive designs

 ### PUBLICATIONS